Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 ## A Brief Primer on Equity

 You can skip this section if you're already pretty familiar with how equity works.
-I'm going to speaking to the totally uninitiated here, because too many people get swindled when it comes to valuing stock.
+I'm going to be speaking to the totally uninitiated here, because too many people get swindled when it comes to valuing stock.

 First, understand there are two completely different classes of companies: public companies and private companies.
 If the company is public (i.e., it has IPOed and is listed on the stock market), then its stock is as good as cash.
-You will usually be granted RSUs (Restricted Stock Units), which are just shares like you can purchase on the stock market.
+You will usually be granted RSUs (Restricted Stock Units), which are just like shares you can purchase on the stock market.
 Once these shares vest (that is, are released to you), you can turn around and sell them on the stock market.
 This is how they turn into money.

 If the company is private, then things get a lot more complicated.
 For private companies, most of the time they will not actually issue you stock grants.
 Usually, they will issue you stock options.
 An option is a pre-agreed right to purchase shares of stock at a frozen price.